Corruption in Nicaragua

-Corruption remains a serious problem for doing business in Nicaragua.
-Transparency International's 2021 Corruption Perceptions Index gave Nicaragua a score of 20 on a scale from 0 ("highly corrupt") to 100 ("highly clean").
-When ranked by score, Nicaragua ranked number 164 among the 180 countries in the Index, where the country ranked number 1 is perceived to have the most honest public sector.
-According to Freedom House, since the election of Daniel Ortega in 2006, corruption had increased in Nicaragua.
+Corruption in Nicaragua is a serious problem at all levels of government.
+Transparency International's 2024 Corruption Perceptions Index gave Nicaragua a score of 14 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Nicaragua ranked 172nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+For comparison with regional scores, the best score among the countries of the Americas was 76, the average score was 42, and the worst score was 10.

+According to Freedom House, since Daniel Ortega's election in 2006, corruption has increased in Nicaragua.
+Nicaragua is ranked 133 of 140 countries in the World Justice Project's Rule of Law Index (2022).